Refinitiv/Real-Time-SDK/README.md

 ###2) Build the EMA library

 To build the EMA library, navigate to the `ema/Src/Access` folder and run the makefiles/windows project.
-Once the binaries are built you will need to copy the resultant `Lib` directory that is created under `Access` to the top level `ema` directory.
+Once the binaries are built you will need to copy the resultant `Lib` directory that is created under `Access` to the top level `ema` directory, merging it with previously created libxml2 library.

 ####3) Build the EMA examples